Trace HTML requests with security logs

 - View decrypted SSL traffic: HTTPS traffic is captured in plain text to allow for easier troubleshooting.

-- Modify configuration: The debugging can provide useful information to decide if the observed behavior is the correct behavior or the configuration should be modified.
+- Modify configuration: The debugging can provide useful information to decide if the observed behavior is the correct behavior or the configuration must be modified.

-- Expedite response time: Faster debugging on target traffic can improve the response time to provide explanations and/or root cause analysis by Citrix engineering and support team.
+- Expedite response time: Faster debugging on target traffic can improve the response time to provide explanations or root cause analysis by the Citrix engineering and support team.

-Please see any task topic in eDocs for documenting tasks.
-Manual Configuration by using the command line interface
+For more information, see Manual Configuration by using the command line interface topic.

 To configure debug tracing for a profile by using the command line interface